 Due to this reason, you should always keep copies of loan statements and documents so that you can produce them as proof to claim that your lender has made awful mistakes.
 You can file a complaint with the Consumer Finacial Protection Bureau (CFPB) to get those deadly errors corrected.

-How to Prevent Your Loan Balance From Increasing?
+How To Lower Your Loan Balance Gradually?

 There are several manageable ways to reduce your loan balance.
 Besides, by following these tricks, you can pay off your student loan much more efficiently, making way to make the most of each payment.